Yopaman/advent-of-code/README.md

 # Advent Of Code 2021

 My implementation of aoc 2021 in Rust.
-I'm currently learning th languages so some of my solution are probably uneffective.
+I'm currently learning the language so some of my solutions are probably uneffective.

 ## Usage